Blog

 • How do you handle caregiver call-outs?

-• Do you offer hourly, daily, overnight, and live-in or 24-hour care?
+• Do you offer hourly, overnight, live-in, and 24-hour care options?

-Bring your written list from Step 1.
-Ask how the agency handles specific scenarios relevant to your family member's diagnosis or needs.
+Bring the written list from Step 1.
+Ask how the agency handles specific scenarios relevant to your family member's diagnosis.
 Pay attention to whether the care coordinator addresses your family member directly or only speaks to you.
+An agency that centers the patient in the assessment conversation is demonstrating its values in real time.

-Online reviews from local families — on Google, Yelp, and the Home Care Pulse platform — provide real-world signal about an agency's reliability, caregiver quality, and communication.
+Online reviews from local families — on Google and Yelp — provide real-world signal about an agency's reliability, caregiver quality, and communication.
 Look for:

-• Volume of reviews (more reviews, less variance)
+• Volume of reviews (more reviews, less variance in individual experience)

 • How the agency responds to negative reviews